set in pleasant parklands in Narbonne, first daughter of Rome

 The large, luxurious home

 A stone porch flanked by local pottery leads to a vast vestibule, unused by the current owners who prefer to keep this area as a music room.
 They therefore enter the house via a door on the south side, adjoining the kitchen facing the horseshoe-shaped wooden stairway which goes up to the three levels from this wing.
 The stairwell is illuminated on each half-level by loop-hole windows.
 The “official” entrance hall provides access to a bright lounge (all the ground floor rooms have large windows and are all paved with cement tiles, featuring floral or geometric motifs) and, adjoining, a toilet, a dining room, looking out over the natural setting, the stairwell and the kitchen, fully fitted with wooden units and featuring a corner fireplace.
 Adjoining the kitchen, the back door used on a daily basis opens out into the stone-lined courtyard.
 Heating is provided by a heat pump installed in the shed.
-Pipework and vents diffuse air at the required temperature throughout the entire house.
+Air vents diffuse air at the required temperature throughout the entire house.

 A few steps lead from the stairwell to a bedroom laid out at the top of the section of the building that resembles a tower from the outside.
 Still in its original condition, it is paved with red terracotta tiles and houses an independent air-conditioning unit.
 The high ceiling in this bedroom follows the shape of the roof.
 Like an observatory, the view over the treetops from the windows of this former maid’s bedroom, with a toilet, is perfect.